Mexico calls on U.S. to widen spy probe after new allegations

 GENEVA Mexican Foreign Minister Jose Antonio Meade called on the United States on Tuesday to widen an investigation into spying to include allegations that a U.S. government agency hacked former President Felipe Calderon's public email account.

-The magazine said the NSA succeeded in hacking a central server in the network of the Mexican presidency that was used by other members of Calderon's Cabinet, yielding a trove of information on diplomatic and economic matters.
+The magazine said the NSA succeeded in hacking a central server in the network of the Mexican presidency that was also used by other members of Calderon's cabinet, yielding a trove of information on diplomatic and economic matters.

 It said details of the alleged hacking were contained in a document leaked by former NSA contractor Edward Snowden.